arcusmaximus/YTSubConverter/README.md

 ![Style options](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/style-options.png)

 Apart from converting from .ass to .ytt, the tool can also convert from .sbv (the format you get when downloading subs from YouTube's built-in editor) to .srt.
 This allows you to download existing, unstyled subs and add styling to them.
-Simply drag the .sbv file onto the window, click Convert, and open the .srt file in Aegisub.
+Simply open the .sbv file, click Convert, and open the resulting .srt file in Aegisub.

 ## ASS feature support
 YTSubConverter supports .ass styles as well as the following override tags: